 A deep fryer is a pretty straightforward device made to heat up a large quantity of oil in which you will immerse your ingredients.
-Given this simplicity, there are really only a few big considerations when shopping for one: safety, oil/food capacity, ease of use (including cleaning), and of course, frying quality.
-There is a surprising number of these cookers on the market, but we’ve picked through the herd to bring you the best deep fryers available on Amazon right now that will have you whipping up some home-fried goodness in no time.
+However, there are really only a few big considerations when shopping for one: safety, oil/food capacity, ease of use, and frying quality.
+There is a surprising number of these cookers on the market, but we’ve picked through the herd to bring you the best deep fryers available on Amazon that will have you whipping up some home-fried goodness.

-Hamilton Beach has been many peoples’ go-to brand for budget-friendly, no-nonsense kitchen appliances for decades, and its triple-basket deep fryer is a well-made and well-priced alternative to the T-Fal EZ Clean.
-It’s a bit larger, too, with a 4.5-liter oil capacity, and it comes with three baskets instead of just one: A large single-compartment basket for frying bigger items, plus two side-by-side baskets for cooking up smaller finger foods like nuggets and fries.
+Hamilton Beach has been many peoples’ go-to brand for budget-friendly kitchen appliances for decades, and its triple-basket deep fryer is a well-made and well-priced alternative to the T-Fal EZ Clean.
+It’s also a bit larger, with a 4.5-liter oil capacity, and it comes with three baskets instead of just one: A large single-compartment basket for frying bigger items, plus two side-by-side baskets for cooking up smaller finger foods like nuggets and fries.

 The Presto GranPappy is simple and it works, and its snap-on lid means you can re-use the cooking oil until you feel it’s time to dump it and pour in some new oil.
-This no-frills deep fryer is an unbeatable value for the money, coming in at a super-cheap $35.
-There’s also the $23, although we found that to be almost too diminutive for most uses (but it’s another cheap option if you really want something smaller).
+There’s also the, although we found that to be almost too diminutive for most uses (but it’s another cheap option if you really want something smaller).

 When you hear “fried food,” you might immediately think “chicken,” and while most of our picks are fine for frying up separate wings, legs, and thighs, you’ll need something a bit larger for handling a whole bird.
-If turkey is on the menu (or if you’re just frying up lots of food for parties or a large family), then the MasterBuilt Butterball has you covered: Its extra-large basket can fry an entire chicken or turkey weighing up to 20 pounds and easily tackles as much as five pounds’ worth of wings.
+If the turkey is on the menu (or if you’re just frying up lots of food for parties or a large family), then the MasterBuilt Butterball has you covered: Its extra-large basket can deep fry an entire turkey (or chicken) weighing up to 20 pounds and easily tackles as much as five pounds’ worth of wings.

 When it comes to home deep frying, it doesn’t get much more traditional (or much simpler) than a metal fry pot.
-The name “Bayou Classic” invokes images of shrimp gumbo and other Cajun foods, and you can certainly fry up seafood and pretty much anything else in this deep fryer which can be used right on your stovetop or over a similar heat source.
+The name “Bayou Classic” invokes images of shrimp gumbo and other Cajun foods, and you can certainly fry up some southern fried chicken, seafood, and pretty much anything else in this deep fryer which can be used right on your stovetop or over a similar heat source.

-The Bayou Classic stovetop deep fryer utilizes a perforated food basket which is immersed into the 10-quart aluminum pot (note you’ll only be filling it up about a third of the way) which is filled with cooking oil and placed on a burner.
+The Bayou Classic stovetop deep fryer utilizes a perforated food basket which is immersed into the 14-quart aluminum pot (note you’ll only be filling it up about a third of the way) which is filled with cooking oil before placed on a burner.
 The cool-touch handle lets you quickly and safely remove the basket once your food is done.
-At $27, the Bayou Classic aluminum fry pot might be the best value to be found for a home deep fryer of this size.